-Dynamical and statistical models indicate a weakening MJO signal during Week-2.
-The ongoing El Niño is likely to return as the major contributor to anomalous convection during the next two weeks.

 850-hPa Vector Wind Anomalies (m s-1)

 Note that shading denotes the zonal wind anomaly

 Blue shades: Easterly anomalies

 Red shades: Westerly anomalies

+Easterly anomalies persisted just south of the equator over the Indian Ocean, while westerlies developed to the north.

-Easterly anomalies weakened over the West Pacific but strengthened over the Indian Ocean.
-Westerly anomalies weakened across the central and eastern Pacific.
-850-hPa Zonal Wind Anomalies (m s-1) Westerly anomalies (orange/red shading) represent anomalous west-to-east flow
+Easterly anomalies persisted over much of the western and northern Maritime Continent.
+Westerly anomalies crossing the Date Line are possibly associated with an ERW feature.
+Westerly anomalies increased across the central and eastern Pacific, reflecting a resurgence of the El Niño base state.
+850-hPa Zonal Wind Anomalies (m s-1) Westerly anomalies (orange/red shading) represent anomalous west-to-east flow Easterly anomalies (blue shading) represent anomalous east-to-west flow

-Easterly anomalies (blue shading) represent anomalous east-to-west flow The red box highlights the persistent lowfrequency westerly wind anomalies associated with ENSO.
-Some transient variability is observed as well.
+The red box highlights the persistent lowfrequency westerly wind anomalies associated with ENSO.

 A robust MJO event was observed in late June through mid-July, constructively interfering with the background state.
-The background ENSO remains the primary signal, but tropical cyclone activity across much of the Pacific continues to influence the pattern.
+Otherwise, tropical cyclone activity across much of the Pacific provided the primary transient influence on the overall ENSO pattern.
 An eastward shift in the pattern was observed in late October, related to activity in the MJO time band.
+More recently, westerly anomalies propagated west of the Date Line due to an ERW, interfering with the MJO signal.